 One Destroyer's Dharma

 For twenty years, she shoveled manure on a backwater Earth ranch, honoring her illustrious father’s final command: Hide your power.
-She played the nobody, while he left, vanishing in the void.
-Then the demon invaded—so much for the great man's protection.
-She leaves Earth to hunt his trail across the solar system, steadied only by her childhood companion, Adebayo.
-When another cyborg demon corners them, she discovers she can rip the truth straight from its mind.
+She played the nobody even after he vanished into the void.
+Until the demon attacked—so much for the great man's protection.

 Her father lied.
 Yes, he was a ruling elder; but he was also the regime's foremost weaponeer.
 And his masterpiece?
 Her.
 Engineered to invade the neural implant in every brain.
 He didn’t conceal her, he contained her.
 Now his rivals are closing in, desperate to collar her.